Natixis Foundation for Quantitative Research

-Louis Bachelier prize: this biennal prize is sponsored and awarded by the French Academy of Sciences jointly with the Société de Mathématiques Appliquées et Industrielles (SMAI),
+Louis Bachelier prize: this biennal prize is sponsored by the Foundation and awarded by the French Academy of Sciences jointly with the Société de Mathématiques Appliquées et Industrielles (SMAI),

 Prize for best Master’s thesis in quantitative finance: Each year, this prize is awarded to one or several outstanding theses on current challenging issues that banks, insurance companies and asset management firms must address.
 These theses call for the use of the most sophisticated quantitative finance techniques.

 Driving force behind research and innovation at Natixis

 Over the last thirty years, quantitative research and financial engineering have become the driving forces behind the financial innovation process.
 The complexity of financial innovations and the speed of its standardization in competitive markets require the permanent fine-tuning of products and valuation techniques by highly qualified financial engineers.

 "Quantitative research is fundamental for Natixis, as research and development is essential for a pharmaceutical company."

 Measuring and managing risks

 Natixis offering of new financial products is the result of an upstream process of development, modeling, risk calculation and adaptation of technical infrastructures.
 The aim is to value products and minimize the associated risks before trading begins.

 Pricing of financial products, hedging and trading strategies